Springdale Planning Commission considers developments for more than 500 housing units

 Chandler Village, a 57-unit multifamily townhouse unit immediately west of Oak Grove Road south of Elm Springs Road, was tabled in July's Planning Commission meeting after a misunderstanding about the number of parking spaces required, said Patsy Christie, the director of the city's Planning Department.

-The city requires three spaces for every 20 units and 2.5 spaces for 36 units.
+The city requires three spaces each for 20 units and 2.5 spaces for 36 units.

 Brian Moore of Engineering Services Inc., the engineering firm for the project, said most units in this project include garages -- two-car garages for three-bedroom units and one-car garages for two-bedroom units.
 The project had a total of 75 garage parking places and 114 outdoor spaces.